Mijalski/MyBlog/content/posts/ef-core-fuzzy-search.md

 {{< /code >}}

+That's it!
 We can now use `EF.Functions` to query our database, just like on the example:

 {{< code language=csharp >}}

-public IQueryable<Example> GetAllByMatchingName(string name)
+public IQueryable<Example> GetAllWithMatchingName(string name)
 {
     return _dbSet
         .Where(_ => EF.Functions.FuzzyStringMatchLevenshtein(_.Name, name) <= 5)